If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • In the Japanese version, the "Can't flee from this fight!" text at the beginning of mandatory fights is unskippable.

-• All Fuzzies have horrible vision in the Japanese version, as they often don't even notice you when you go by them.
+• All enemy Fuzzies have horrible vision in the Japanese version, as they often don't even notice you when you go by them.
 In the international versions, the Fuzzies have better vision and thus notice you more quickly.
 In addition, the Fuzzies move slower in the international versions.

 • The international versions have more Stylish moves than the Japanese version.
 For example, there is no second Stylish after a normal jump in the Japanese version.

-• In the Japanese version if you charge a Spring Jump or Hammer Swing while Mario is in the background, Mario will be in his angry expression position.
-In the international versions he will stay in his neutral expression position.
+• In the Japanese version, if you charge a Spring Jump or Hammer Swing while Mario is in the background, Mario will be in his angry expression position.
+In the international versions, he will stay in his neutral expression position.

 • You can start spinning the stick in the air to charge a Spring Jump in the Japanese version, while in the international versions you have to land before doing so.